 Aseania Resort Langkawi

 Although the ‘official’ beginning of Pantai Tengah is at the rocky headland under the famous Langkawi Kedah sign, I consider the location of the Aseania Resort to be ‘Tengah Beach’.
 Aseania Resort offers the best of both worlds as it is just a 10-minute walk to the beach, Pantai Cenang or ‘downtown’ Pantai Tengah.
 The very affordable Aseania is chocked full of amenities both in-room and onsite.
 The standard rooms come with a mini fridge, desk, coffee and tea set but it’s the onsite perks that make this hotel stand out.
 In addition to their endearing landmark mansion appearance, the Aseania has 5 swimming pools, several restaurants, a spa, poolside bar, disco and cultural dinner show four nights a week.
 Taxi, rental car and tour desk services are also conveniently available.
-You can check the Aseania’s room rates and availability HERE
+Can read our review HERE and can check the Aseania’s room rates and availability HERE

 Dash Resort Langkawi